Anna M. Nogar

 BS, University of New Mexico, 2000

-- Colonial Mexican literature and cultural studies, with focus on communities of reading and mystical writing
+- Colonial Mexican literature and cultural studies: women, marginalized authors, communities of reading, religious writing